Witness: Desperate R. Kelly offered $1M for return of video

 At his 2008 trial, at which Kelly was ultimately acquitted, state prosecutors described Kelly lugging a duffel bag full of his homemade child pornography tapes everywhere he went.
 Despite Kelly’s efforts in the 1990s to keep them close, some leaked out or were stolen by disgruntled workers or friends, prosecutors said.

+After acquitting Kelly in 2008, some jurors told reporters they had no choice but to find Kelly not guilty because the girl — who then was in her 20s — did not take the witness stand to confirm it was her in the video.
+Last week, she did testify at the federal trail in Chicago, saying she was the minor in the video and Kelly was the adult man.

-Actually getting the $1 million he said he was promised by Kelly became an all-consuming task that lasted years, Freeman told jurors.
+But actually getting the $1 million Freeman said he was promised by Kelly became an all-consuming task that lasted years, he told jurors.

-Soon after Freeman found the video, he met with two Kelly associates in 2001 at a Kansas City hotel expecting to receive the full payment.
+Soon after Freeman found the video, he met with two Kelly associates in 2001 at a Kansas City hotel expecting to receive the full payment, Freeman testified.
 When he walked into a room and saw two brown bags full of cash, he told jurors he knew right away it wasn’t enough.

 “That ain’t no million dollars,” he recalled telling Kelly’s people.

-He ended up leaving with one paper bag stuffed with $75,000 in cash after being assured he’d eventually get the full $1 million.
+Freeman said he ended up leaving with one paper bag stuffed with $75,000 in cash after being assured he’d eventually get the full $1 million.
+Even after turning over the tape and getting partial payment, Freeman retained enormous leverage over Kelly, including the possibility that he could go public with what he knew.

-He described himself stalking Kelly at concerts to demand he pay the balance of the $1 million, threatening to go public with what he knew and filing a lawsuit to squeeze Kelly to pay.
-Each threat and lawsuit typically led to Kelly associates throwing more money at Freeman, sometimes literally, he said.
+Freeman described himself stalking Kelly at concerts to demand he pay the balance of the $1 million, threatening to go public with what he knew and filing lawsuits to squeeze Kelly to pay.
+He said each threat and lawsuit typically led to Kelly associates throwing more money at Freeman, sometimes literally.

 Another time at R. Kelly’s suburban Chicago home, Freeman said a Kelly associate and now co-defendant at the ongoing trial, Derrel McDavid, told Freeman to take off all his clothes and get into Kelly’s swimming pool so he could be sure Freeman wasn’t wearing a recording device for law enforcement.

 “I ain’t getting in no pool naked,” Freeman recalled telling McDavid.
-He eventually did take off his shirt to show he wasn’t wearing a wire.
+Freeman said he eventually did take off his shirt to show he wasn’t wearing a wire.

 Later, as he pulled out of a parking lot, McDavid gave Freeman another installment, tossing a brown bag with $100,000 in ten bundles of $10,000 through Freeman’s open car window.